Skip to Content

 • Don’t dress flashy or wear flashy jewelry.
 A robber is less likely to target you if you don’t appear to have anything of value.
 If you wear expensive clothing, you may make yourself a target.

-• Don’t hire a random driver off the street at night.
+• Don’t hire a random boda boda driver off the street at night.
 They could take you somewhere deserted and rob you.
-Even boda boda drivers can pose a risk.
-Some have been known to rob unsuspecting riders at night.

-• When traveling by night, always try to arrange transportation through reliable sources.
+• When traveling by night, always arrange transportation through a reliable source.
 Use the Safe Boda app, Uber, or call a driver that you know.

 If you do get robbed, it is best to remain calm and avoid any confrontation.
 Give the robber what they’re demanding.
 Usually, they just want your wallet and phone.
 If you give them what they want, they will leave you alone.

 If you refuse to give the robber what they want or you try to fight, all bets are off.
 You could be badly injured or killed.
-Robbers often carry weapons.
 In many cases, they are not caught.

-Home invasions are a serious problem in Uganda.
-Armed criminals break into homes and commit robberies.
-Sometimes they hide outside until someone opens a gate or front door.
-They then attack and rob the individual.
-This isn’t a particularly common crime but it does happen.
+Armed criminals sometimes break into homes and commit robberies.
+Sometimes they hide outside until someone opens the gate or front door.
+They then attack and rob the home.

 There are some additional steps you can take to improve security.
-When leaving your home, be sure to securely lock all doors, windows, and gates.
+When leaving your home or hotel room, be sure to securely lock all doors, windows, and gates.
 Close the curtains so criminals can’t see in.
 If they see valuables through the windows, they will be more likely to attempt a break-in.
 At night, consider leaving a light on so criminals think someone is home.
 If you have an outdoor light, leave it on so thieves can’t hide around your front door.
+Before leaving your home, look outside to make sure nobody is waiting for you to open the door.

 Terrorism in Uganda

 The risk of terrorism is currently considered medium in Uganda.
-Tourists are generally not targeted but can still be victims of terrorist attacks if present during an incident.
-As such, it is important to remain vigilant at all times while traveling around Uganda.
-You should also try to stay informed about any potential security threats.
+Tourists are generally not targeted but can still be victims if they are in the wrong place at the wrong time.

-When entering any official building, travelers should expect to go through security checks including body search and luggage check.
+When entering any official building, you should expect to go through security checks including body search and luggage check.
 When you enter a mall or supermarket, you will have to check your luggage.
+There will be a counter where you can leave bags and backpacks.

 Terrorism has been a threat in Uganda for many years now.
 Al-Shabab is the most active terrorist organization in the country.
 Several other terrorist groups are also active.